hitachi-rd-cv/detrefiner/README.md

 This repository contains code for training and evaluating **DetRefiner**, a detection-score refinement model based on image and text features extracted from [MobileCLIP](https://github.com/apple/ml-mobileclip) and [DINOv3](https://github.com/facebookresearch/dinov3).

-The code supports experiments on COCO, LVIS, and ODinW13 datasets.
+The training and evaluation code supports experiments on COCO, LVIS, and ODinW13.

+## Demo

+Run `demo_detrefiner.py` for online inference on custom images.
+The demo computes text features with MobileCLIP and visual features with DINOv3 at runtime.

+See [`README_demo.md`](README_demo.md) for setup and usage instructions.

+The following sections describe how to reproduce training and evaluation.

 ## Environment